jescalan/roots/readme.md

 Roots is a fast, simple, and customizable static site compiler.

-### Roots v3 Beta

-Roots version 3 is currently in beta, so use at your own risk!
-You can find up-to-date docs for this version at http://roots.rtfd.org.

-If you help us test the prerelease versions of roots v3, we will love you forever.
-You also get free exclusive premium VIP support from the roots core team, which you can get access to [here](https://gitter.im/jenius/roots).

 ### Why should you care?

 If you make a lot of websites, or perhaps even make websites as a profession, there's no doubt that you will want to be very efficient at making websites, and on top of that you'll probably want to have the websites you make be very fast, cheap to host, and simple to build and optimize.
 If this is the case for you, my friend, you have come to the right place - roots is what you are looking for.